 Scopus is the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings.
 Delivering a comprehensive overview of the world's research output in the fields of science, technology, medicine, social sciences, and arts and humanities, Scopus features smart tools to track, analyze and visualize research.

-When it was founded in 1817, The Scotsman was so radical that it was considered “incendiary.”
+When it was founded in 1817, The Scotsman was so radical that it was considered incendiary.
 Today, it continues to provide an independent voice and uniquely Scottish analysis of local and global events.
-The Scotsman captured the unprecedented turmoil and change occurring on both sides of the Atlantic during the 19th and 20th centuries.
+The Scotsman captured the unprecedented turmoil in Scotland and the change occurring on both sides of the Atlantic during the 19th and 20th centuries.